 - 1. In sections 1 to 7, defined below, report the number of policies and the number of insured persons that are covered by the type of product.
 These are entered by type of cover and type of policy.
 It is not expected that health insurers will have to identify policy holders with more than one type of policy.
 New joins should be reported when the policy commences.
 This is the date from which the health insurer provides cover, which is not necessarily the same as when the policy becomes financial or when it is entered into the health insurer's system. - (a) Type of cover includes single, family, single parent, couple, 2+ persons no adults, 3+ adults.
-These should be reported on the HRF 601.1 according to the Private Health Insurance (Complying Product) Rules 2015 (the Rules):
+These should be reported on the HRF 601.1 according to the Rules: